 You can also check this tutorial for the example of how to work in the CODE panel.

-The MODULE panel is where native APIs from Ionic can be defined to allow simple integrations with adding native device functionality:
+The MODULE panel is where native APIs from Ionic (npm packages and modules) can be defined to allow simple integrations with adding native device functionality:

 Note that the Extra Code section editor is equipped with the cog icon that opens the code editor color schemes settings and the Auto format code button used for making code more readable: